 What Is Architecture?

-Architecture is the process of combining art and science in order to design a building.
-While it is necessary for an architect to understand the construction process and building materials and methods, architecture skews more towards being an art form than a science, although it requires an expert understanding of both.
+Architecture is the process of combining art and science to design a building.
+While an architect must understand the construction process and building materials and methods, architecture skews more towards being an art form than a science, although it requires an expert understanding of both.